 Moreover, most traditional equipment vendors are simultaneously building out a cloud UC portfolio, and thus, are uniquely positioned to offer hybrid arrangements with a mix on-site equipment and cloud-based services – a growing preference, according to recent surveys, and a good migratory step to an all-cloud solution in the future.
 A consistent cloud and premises payment model will make this inevitable migration to the cloud a smoother process.

-Below, we highlight several telephony equipment vendors on our radar that are already offering subscription-based pricing for their premises-based telephony systems similar to the recurring, OPEX payment models of their cloud-based UC alternatives.
+Below, we highlight several telephony equipment vendors on our radar that are already offering subscription pricing for their on-premises telephony systems similar to the recurring, OPEX payment models of their cloud-based UC alternatives.
 We can expect to see more of this as 2017 unfolds.

 Accent Communication Services